 The carrying amount of the RP OM Liability is based on our estimate of the future royalties to be paid to RPFT over the life of the arrangement as discounted using an imputed rate of interest.
 The excess of future estimated royalty payments over the \$92.3 million of allocated proceeds, less issuance costs, is recognized as non-cash interest expense using the effective interest method.
-The imputed rate of interest on the unamortized portion of the RP OM Liability was approximately 1.9% as of March 31, 2023 and 8.5% as of December 31, 2022.
+The imputed rate of interest on the unamortized portion of the RP OM Liability was approximately 2.9% as of June 30, 2023 and 8.5% as of December 31, 2022.

-During the first quarter of 2023, we updated our analyses of the RP OM RPA to reflect our current assumptions resulting from ongoing global market research and to reflect other adjustments in connection with our anticipated commercialization, including the result of our receipt of a CRL in connection to our NDA for omecamtiv mecarbil.
-As a consequence of our receipt of the CRL from FDA, any approval of omecamtiv mecarbil in the United States would likely only occur after June 30, 2023, the date at which the royalty rate under the RP OM RPA will increase to no more than 5.5%.
-The resulting sales forecast for omecamtiv mecarbil has decreased because commercialization and sales of omecamtiv mecarbil will be delayed.
-The adjustment is accounted for on a prospective basis in our liability calculation and resulted in changes in our imputed interest rate and non-cash interest expense from 8.5% and \$4.0 million in the fourth quarter of 2022 to 1.9% and \$0.9 million in the first quarter of 2023, respectively.
-During the three months ended March 31, 2023, the change in estimate decreased our non-cash interest expense by \$3.1 million.
+During the first and second quarter of 2023, we updated our analyses of the RP OM RPA to reflect our current assumptions resulting from ongoing global market research and to reflect other adjustments in connection with our anticipated commercialization, including the result of our receipt of a CRL in connection to our NDA for omecamtiv mecarbil.
+As a consequence of our receipt of the CRL from FDA, the royalty rate under the RP OM RPA will increase to no more than 5.5%.
+The resulting sales forecast for omecamtiv mecarbil has decreased year over year because commercialization and sales of omecamtiv mecarbil will be delayed.
+The adjustment is accounted for on a prospective basis in our liability calculation and resulted in changes in our imputed interest rate and non-cash interest expense from 8.5% and \$4.0 million in the fourth quarter of 2022, 1.9% and \$0.9 million in the first quarter of 2023, and to 2.9% and \$1.4 million in the second quarter of 2023, respectively.
+During the six months ended June 30, 2023, the change in estimate decreased our non-cash interest expense by \$5.8 million.